hpe-storage/python-hpedockerplugin/README.md

-## HPE 3PAR Volume Plugin for Docker
+## HPE 3PAR and HPE Primera Volume Plugin for Docker

 HPE Docker Volume Plugin is an open source project that provides persistent storage and features for your containerized applications using HPE 3PAR StoreServ Storage arrays.
 It supports both block and file (NFS shares) based features.

-The HPE Docker Volume Plugin supports popular container platforms like Docker, Kubernetes, OpenShift
+This Volume Plugin for Docker supports popular container platforms like Docker, Kubernetes, OpenShift

 ## HPE Docker Volume Plugin Overview